jnoriega232/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-**Step 1:** Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs in your Microsoft Azure portal and connect via Remote Desktop.
+**Step 1: Create an Azure Virtual Machine Windows 10, 4 vCPUs** Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs in your Microsoft Azure portal and connect via Remote Desktop.
 Do this by copying and pasting the public IP address in Remote Desktop Connection.

 <p>
 <img src="https://i.imgur.com/PDOtpim.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>